 On the other hand, Shopify POS lacks some advanced features at the low leveled package, and you have to upgrade your system to the higher pricing plan.
 That is why small and medium enterprises should choose Lightspeed POS over Shopify POS, for your financial demand is best suited for services that Lightspeed POS offers, while big companies can consider Shopify POS, which has a higher price but allow you to have best-customized benefits.

 Pricing is the most crucial aspect that you are caring about one product.
-The price of point-of-sale packages between Shopify POS vs Lightspeed POS is different.
+The price of point-of-sale packages between Shopify POS and Lightspeed POS is different.

 For each industry, including Golf, Retail, and Restaurants, Lightspeed POS offers separate pricing plans.
-They break down the fee into six different levels: basic, starter, standard, advanced, and pro, with the starting fee at $69 per month (for the Retail industry), $59 per month (for the Restaurant industry).
-With the higher level of package, you can get more fully supporting functions to your business.
+They break down the fee into four different levels: lean, standard, advanced, and enterprise, with the starting fee at $69 per month (for your essential business needs).
+With the higher package level, you can get more fully supporting functions to your business.

 In contrast, Shopify POS does not clarify the pricing plans for a specific industry.
-Shopify POS offers five pricing plans for point-of-sale installation, including Shopify Lite, Basic, Shopify, Shopify, and Advanced Shopify, Shopify Plus.
+Shopify POS offers four pricing plans for point-of-sale installation, including Basic Shopify, Shopify, Advanced Shopify, Shopify Plus.
 Especially with each successful transaction, you will be charged a particular amount of the purchase bill.

-If you are new to point-of-sale systems and do not want to take risks, you are better to try Shopify Lite.
-Since it is a reasonable price for small businesses and with the offer, you would get good support from the Shopify team.
-However, if your business needs more functionalities to do the advanced management, you would need to look at a higher level of package.
+If you are new to point-of-sale systems and do not want to take risks, you are better to trying Shopify Lite.
+Since it is a reasonable price for small businesses and you would get good support from the Shopify team with the offer.
+However, if your business needs more functionalities to do the advanced management, you need to look at a higher package level.

 Which is the best system: LightSpeed POS or Shopify POS?